saksben/d288-back-end-programming/README.md

 ## SUPPLEMENTAL RESOURCES
-1. How to set up SSH for GitLab?

-On the top right corner, select your profile and click on preferences.
-Navigate to the 'SSH Keys' section on the right.
-Create your ssh key in your terminal, copy the public key and paste it into the key section.
-Give it a name and your SSH key will be set up.

-2. How to clone a project to IntelliJ using Git?
+1. How to clone a project to IntelliJ using Git?

-Once your SSH key has been set up, navigate to the repository and click the blue clone button on the top right.
-You will see a section that states 'IntelliJ IDEA (SSH)'.
-Make sure IntelliJ is installed and the project will be created onto your local system.
+> Ensure that you have Git installed on your system and that IntelliJ is installed using [Toolbox](https://www.jetbrains.com/toolbox-app/).
+Make sure that you are using version 2022.3.2.
+Once this has been confirmed, click the clone button and use the 'IntelliJ IDEA (HTTPS)' button.
+This will open IntelliJ with a prompt to clone the proejct.
+Save it in a safe location for the directory and press clone.
+IntelliJ will prompt you for your credentials.
+Enter in your WGU Credentials and the project will be cloned onto your local machine.

 ## SUPPORT
 If you need additional support, please navigate to the course page and reach out to your course instructor.
 ## FUTURE USE